 The result of the process is a plan that can be put into action to make the desired changes happen in a young person’s life.

 Parents and/or carers or others who have not been trained in this cannot be funded to act as planners by the Transition Fund.

 How much can I apply for for a PCP grant?

 You will need to contact the organisation who will be providing the person centred planning to see how much the cost will be and then let us know the amount in the application form, we will then review your application.
 As in our full Transition Fund application forms, we ask that you attach a letter or email from the organisation providing the service stating the costs.
 If the costs are not attached to the application, there may be a delay in processing this.

-When you come to apply for a full Transition Fund grant the maximum amount we normally award is £7,500 and what you spend on your person centred planning (PCP) grant will be taken off this.
-For example, if you use £500 for PCP grant, you will only then be able to apply for a Transition Fund grant of up to £7,000.
+When you come to apply for a full Transition Fund grant the maximum amount we normally award is £1,500 and what you spend on your person centred planning (PCP) grant will not be taken off this.
+For example, if you use £500 for PCP grant, you will then be able to apply for a Transition Fund grant of the normal amount, up to £1,500.

 The typical cost of a PCP process will be in the region of £300-£800, depending on the organisation you choose.